kadehurst11/sportscards_mern/README.md

-# Social Media application for Soccer fans to connect with eachother
+# Social Media application for Sports Cards fans to connect with eachother

 ## Created using MERN stack application as well as using Redux to manage state information.
-I am currently still working on this project and will be used to develop a more sophisticated application.

 ` Deliverables `